 If you choose Auto Reset, then your file numbering will start with 1 every time you put in a memory card in your camera.

-The next thing to do is to empty your memory card after you transfer your pictures to the computer.
+Talking about a stand alone camera now, the next thing to do is to empty your memory card after you transfer your pictures to the computer.
 This way you will never transfer the same pictures to your computer.

 I know that to some photographers this is really bad advice.
 What happens if your computer crashes?
 You have only one copy of your pictures and that’s very risky.